 How to make money pet sitting

-Pet sitting lets you set your own hours and your own pay, meaning you could end up earning £40+ each day.
-Not to mention, there's the nice little bonus of earning money to spend time with your favourite animals...
+Pet sitting lets you set your own hours and pay.
+You could end up earning £50 or more each day.
+Not to mention, there's the nice little bonus of earning money by spending time with your favourite animals...

 Interested?
 We thought so.
 This guide has everything you need to know about becoming a pet sitter.
 Plus, it includes some pictures of our pets that you won't want to miss.